MetricOptimizedGating/MOG-Public/README.md

 ![](http://i.imgur.com/uCQb0Iz.jpg)

-To run the multi-parameter model select refine, once optimization is complete a plot of heart rates from the two-parameter and multi-paramter model is displayed.
+To run the multi-parameter model select refine, once optimization is complete a plot of heart rates from the two-parameter and multi-parameter model is displayed.

 ![](http://i.imgur.com/x8IbOBB.jpg)
 ===

 If you are satisfied with the results select patched to save the results.

 A version of MOG which inputs Siemens raw data header files (*.dat) and outputs optimized header files is available on the IDEA Forum (www.mr-idea.com).
 This version is the same as found on this repository with the exception of two files read_raw_data.m and write_raw_data.m.
 The Siemens version works for VB or VD data headers.
-GRAPPA reconstruction with raw data headers as output does not work currently but is in development.
+GRAPPA reconstruction with raw data headers as output does not currently work but is in development.

 ![](http://i.imgur.com/SmDExh1.jpg)